 Suggested Itineraries: Uganda Gorilla Safari – a 10-night journey trekking to see gorillas in the Bwindi Impenetrable National Park, chimpanzees in Kibale National Park, and boating in the Queen Elizabeth National Park.

 The Republic of Congo is a relatively undiscovered corner of Africa.
-But the remote jungles of Odzala-Kokoua National Park are home to one of the world’s highest populations of Western Lowland Gorillas, making the Congo not only one of our top places to travel in 2018 but also one of the best places to travel for gorilla safaris.
+But the remote jungles of Odzala-Kokoua National Park are home to one of the world’s highest populations of Western Lowland Gorillas, making the Congo not only one of our top places to travel but also one of the best places to travel for gorilla safaris.

 A trek through the Odzala-Kokoua National Park is a true journey into the wild.
 Here the only trails through the uncut foliage are well-worn paths forged by animals.
 A good guide through the park will make or break your safari here (and you can expect the best with Ker & Downey’s guides).
 The gorillas of the park are newer to habituation.
 Thus, they behave more cautiously than the mountain gorillas of Rwanda and Uganda.
 In addition to the western lowland gorillas, 15 other primates make their home in the park.
 This includes chimpanzees, black-and-white colobus, and mangabeys.
 In the Congo, you can expect a surprising and rewarding adventure through the Odzala-Kokoua National Park.

 Suggested Itinerary: Congo Gorilla Safari – a nine-day journey through three unique environments within Odzala-Kokoua National Park, complete with restful nights at adventurous, comfortable lodges.